 That’s personal to each family and to the interests of the child.
 You may have a child who only asks for non-toy gifts.
 You may have a child who is only interested in toy gifts.
 Rather than look to what others do, go based on your child, their passions, and their wants.

-I don’t usually give kids memberships because these are used by the whole family.
+I don’t usually give kids memberships as gifts because these are used by the whole family.
 A zoo membership at our house would be for everyone, not for one specific child.

 As for subscriptions, I don’t use any toy subscription type service for my children because I like to be more personal with our selections (plus those services are expensive).
-We do like magazine subscriptions like Highlights, Ranger Rick, and Faces… but I don’t give them as gifts.
+We do like magazine subscriptions like Highlights, Ranger Rick, and Faces.

 Our life.
 These are all items that either my family or a friend’s family own and love.
 I do my best to only put items on lists that have been field tested.